bitm4ncer/scatalog/README.md

 ### active exploration

-Music discovery should be about exploration and connection, not algorithmic limitations.
+Music discovery should be about exploration and connection, not strategic limitations.

 - Browse complete label catalogs
 - Discover new artists through label connections